 Robinhood makes money via order flow payments, subscription fees, interest paid on stock loans, cash income from uninvested funds (by its partner banks), and interchange fees.

 Founded in 2013 and headquartered in San Francisco, California, the company has grown to become one of the darlings of the FinTech industry.
-It has raised over $2.2 billion in funding and is valued at $11.7 billion.
-Robinhood is projected to go public in 2021.
+In July 2021, Robinhood went public on the Nasdaq stock exchange.

 What Is Robinhood & How Does It Work?